Policy Statements

 Brachycephalic Breeds

-CKC judges, when evaluating breeding stock, place emphasis on dogs that exhibit breed type without observable or physical exaggerations or health issues.
+CKC supports the health of brachycephalic breeds through its regularly updated breed standards, policies, and Code of Practice for member breeders.
+Furthermore, CKC supports consistent practices in its events where judges, when evaluating breeding stock, place emphasis on dogs that exhibit desired breed characteristics without observable unhealthy physical exaggerations or other health issues.

 Dangerous Dogs